(DD‑434: dp. 1,630; l. 341'; b. 35'4"; dr. 10'2"; s. 35 k.; cpl. 208; a. 5 5", 10 21" tt.; 12 .50 cal. mg.; cl. Gleaves)

 During an engagement in the harbor of Tripoli 3 August 1805, Sergeant Meredith saved the life of Lt.
 John Trippe of Vixen, who with a party of nine men had boarded a Tripolitan ship.
 Heavily outnumbered, the boarding party fought a fierce hand‑to‑hand combat, in which Trippe was severely wounded; Meredith protected him from what would have been the final blow.
 Four days later Meredith was killed in the explosion of Gunboat No. 3 during a similar attack against the Tripolitans.

-The second Meredith (DD‑434) was laid down 1 June 1939 by Boston Naval Shipyard; launched 24 April 1940; sponsored by Miss Ethel Dixon Meredith; and commissioned 1 March 1941, Lt.
-Comdr.
+The second Meredith (DD‑434) was laid down on 1 June 1939 at Boston, Mass., by the Boston Navy Yard; launched on 24 April 1940; sponsored by Miss Ethel Dixon Meredith; and commissioned on 1 March 1941, Lt.
+Codr.
 William F. Mendenhall, Jr., in command.

 Following shakedown in Cuban waters, Meredith returned to Boston 8 June 1941 and was assigned to Destroyer Division 22.
 Departing Boston 6 July, she engaged in patrol duty, exercises, and flight operations along the southern coast until 20 September.
 From 28 September until 31 January 1942, Meredith was based at Halfjordur, Iceland, whence she patrolled between Iceland and the Denmark Straits.
 On 17 October 1941, she rescued survivors of torpedoed British steamer Empire Wave.